reactjs/react.dev/beta/src/content/apis/react/useEffect.md

 }
 ```

-Since `count` is a reactive value, it must be as a dependency.
-But this causes the Effect to cleanup and setup again every time the `count` changes.
+Since `count` is a reactive value, it must be specified in the list of dependencies.
+However, that causes the Effect to cleanup and setup again every time the `count` changes.
 This is not ideal.

-To fix this, [pass a `c => c + 1` state updater](/apis/react/useState#updating-state-based-on-the-previous-state) to `setCount`:
+To fix this, [pass the `c => c + 1` state updater](/apis/react/useState#updating-state-based-on-the-previous-state) to `setCount`:

 <Sandpack>